alexlam0206/LamBatOS/README.md

 # LamBatOS

 Welcome to the LamBatOS!
-This is the first beta release of our new operating system.
 We are excited to share it with you and look forward to your feedback.

 ## Contributing